H445/tixl-blender-bridge/README.md

+** WARNING: This is a very early experimental project.
+It is not yet ready for production use.
+Back up your current existing projects first. **

 # Blender → TiXL Bridge

 Edit a scene in Blender, save its `.blend`, and let the bridge build the TiXL version in the background. **The `.blend` is the file you manage.** GLB meshes, animation data, camera samples, lights, and a TiXL graph are generated caches.